rabiswal/rabiswal.github.io/src/pages/how-my-mom-taught-me-about-containers/index.md

 ## Tell me more about container isolation.
 To understand container isolation, we need to understand a few (Linux) OS constructs, such as **namespaces** and **cgroup**.

 When you run a program, the kernel created a new process, assigned a unique ID (PID or process ID), and runs it.
 The kernel also restricts what the newly created process can see via a construct called a namespace.
 There are a few different types of namespaces supported in Linux kernel, such as  Process IDs, mount points, User and group IDs, network, etc. You can create a new namespace of a particular type and assign it to a process.
+And through *cgroup*, the kernel restrict access to certain resources.

-If namespaces control what a process can see, cgroup (or control group) controls which resources a process can use.
-By restricting the visibility and access to other processes and resources, the Linux kernel can provide better isolation.
+> In short, if namespaces control what a process can see, cgroup (or control group) controls which
+> resources a process can use.
+By restricting the visibility and access to other processes and
+> resources, the Linux kernel provides better isolation.

 So, can I create a container just by applying the right set of namespaces and cgroup to a process?
 In reality, it takes more than that.
 It would help if you had the right tooling and support to create a container and run it on a server.
 This is where Docker enters to simplify the process for you.